Getting Started

 WHERE region = '%s'

-GROUP BY instanceType
+GROUP BY instance_type

 UNION

-SELECT '%s' as region, instanceType, COUNT(*) as num_instances
+SELECT '%s' as region, instance_type, COUNT(*) as num_instances

 FROM aws.ec2.instances